albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

 }
 ```

-The above example goes to great length to refer to everything through the `this` keyword.
-And there is no need to do that.
+The above example goes to great length to refer to everything through the `this` keyword, and there is no need to do that.

 ### Can we access `static` methods using the `this` keyword?